Paul Davies

-Paul Charles William Davies AM (born 22 April 1946) is an English physicist, writer and broadcaster, a professor in Arizona State University and Director of BEYOND: Center for Fundamental Concepts in Science.
+Paul Charles William Davies AM (born 22 April 1946) is an English physicist, writer and broadcaster, a professor in Arizona State University and director of BEYOND: Center for Fundamental Concepts in Science.
 He is affiliated with the Institute for Quantum Studies in Chapman University in California.
-He previously held academic appointments in the University of Cambridge, University College London, University of Newcastle upon Tyne, University of Adelaide and Macquarie University.
+He previously held academic appointments in the University of Cambridge, University College London, King's College London, University of Newcastle upon Tyne, University of Adelaide and Macquarie University.
 His research interests are in the fields of cosmology, quantum field theory, and astrobiology.

-In 1995, he was awarded the Templeton Prize.

 In 2005, he took up the chair of the SETI: Post-Detection Science and Technology Taskgroup of the International Academy of Astronautics.
 Davies serves on the Advisory Council of METI (Messaging Extraterrestrial Intelligence).